Choosing Responsibility Over Appearances

 This Path Carries Weight

-Choosing a non-traditional path means:
+Choosing a non-traditional path has its own burden.

 • Explaining yourself repeatedly